This dairy free lasagna is a totally creamy and satisfying casserole to serve your family. I have provided two options, one dairy free, and one not!

 Boil lasagna noodles following the directions (I used Tinkyada Brown Rice noodles- yum!), rinse with cool water, toss with a bit of oil to keep them from sticking, set aside.
 I have noticed I do not cook Tinkiyada noodles as long as they suggest, about HALF the time, so be safe and test a noodle!

-	Brown the ground meat with some garlic salt.
+Brown the ground meat with some garlic powder and salt.

 Add in the tomato sauce of your choice, along with the herbs.

 Let it simmer for 5-10 minutes, taste and adjust seasoning to your personal taste.
 Choose your cheese sauce and prepare:

 Dairy Free 'Cheese' Mix I - Puree all ingredients except the cheese in a food processor until they are silky smooth (and if you are feeling creative, add some herbs in here too for added pizazz.
 Oregano, basil, thyme, Italian Seasoning are all good options).
 When smooth, add the Daiya cheese, and pulse a couple of times to mix.